International relations (1814–1919): Anglo-German relations deteriorate: 1880–1904

 In the 1880s relations between Britain and Germany improved as the key policy-makers, Prime Minister Lord Salisbury and Chancellor Bismarck were both realistic conservatives and largely in agreement on policies.
 There were several proposals for a formal treaty relationship between Germany and Britain, but they went nowhere; Britain preferred to stand in what it called "splendid isolation".
 Nevertheless, a series of developments steadily improved their relations down to 1890, when Bismarck was fired by the aggressive new Kaiser Wilhelm II.
 In January 1896 he escalated tensions with his Kruger telegram congratulating Boer President Paul Kruger of the Transvaal for beating off the Jameson raid.
 German officials in Berlin had managed to stop the Kaiser from proposing a German protectorate over the Transvaal.
 In the Second Boer War, Germany sympathised with the Boers.
-In 1897 Admiral Alfred von Tirpitz became German Naval Secretary of State and began the transformation of German Navy from small, coastal defence force to a fleet meant to challenge British naval power.
+In 1897 Admiral Alfred von Tirpitz became German Naval Secretary of State and began the transformation of the Imperial German Navy from small, coastal defence force to a fleet meant to challenge British naval power.
 Tirpitz calls for Riskflotte (Risk Fleet) that would make it too risky for Britain to take on Germany as part of wider bid to alter the international balance of power decisively in Germany's favour.
 At the same time German foreign minister Bernhard von Bülow called for Weltpolitik (World politics).
 It was the new policy of Germany to assert its claim to be a global power.
-Bismarck's conservatism was abandoned as Germany was intent on challenging and upsetting international order.
+Bismarck's conservatism was abandoned as Germany was intent on challenging and upsetting the international order.
 Thereafter relations deteriorated steadily.
 London began to see Berlin as a hostile force and moved to friendlier relationships with France.